Central Michigan University Athletics

 5/6/2026 10:00:00 AM | Softball

-Sophomore catcher, Alexa Carter and senior infielder Angela Petrovitch were named Second Team All-MAC
+Sophomore catcher Alexa Carter and senior infielder Angela Petrovitch named Second Team All-MAC.

-CLEVELAND – Central Michigan's Alexa Carter and Angela Petrovitch were named All-MAC Second Team on Wednesday morning.
+CLEVELAND – Central Michigan softball players Alexa Carter and Angela Petrovitch were named to the All-MAC Second Team on Wednesday morning.

-Alexa Carter is a sophomore catcher for the Chippewas and Angela Petrovich is a senior infielder who played second base in her final season as a Chippewa.
+Carter is a sophomore catcher for the Chippewas, while Angela Petrovich is a senior infielder who played second base in her final season as a Chippewa.
+Both earned the honor for the first time in their career.
+Winners are selected by coaches' votes on conference-only game performance.

-The sophomore played behind the plate for Central Michigan for the entirety of conference play, posting a perfect fielding percentage, throwing out three runners.
+The sophomore played behind the plate for Central Michigan, posting a perfect fielding percentage, while throwing out three runners.
 CMU's pitching staff led the conference in strikeouts with 177 in MAC play, 60 of which were looking.

-Angela Petrovitch served as the leadoff batter for the majority of the Chippewas conference games in her senior season.
+Petrovitch served as the leadoff batter for the majority of the Chippewas' conference games during her senior season.
 The senior led the team in batting average for the entire season (.405) and hit .351 in conference play.
 Petrovitch charted a team-leading 33 hits against MAC opponents with two doubles and two triples.
 The speedy lefty scored 21 runs for CMU in conference play, drew five walks and struck out just four times, posting a .799 OPS.

 Behind the plate, Carter is one of only three catchers in the conference to earn a 1.000 fielding percentage and the only catcher who caught every MAC game to reach the achievement.

-Central Michigan will now play in the Mid-American Conference Tournament for the 15th consecutive year.
+Central Michigan will play in their 15th consecutive Mid-American Conference Tournament.
 The tournament is held in Akron, Ohio at Firestone Stadium.
-The Chippewas earned the #5 seed.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).

-Alexa Carter is a sophomore catcher for the Chippewas and Angela Petrovich is a senior infielder who played second base in her final season as a Chippewa.
+Carter is a sophomore catcher for the Chippewas, while Angela Petrovich is a senior infielder who played second base in her final season as a Chippewa.
+Both earned the honor for the first time in their career.
+Winners are selected by coaches' votes on conference-only game performance.

-The sophomore played behind the plate for Central Michigan for the entirety of conference play, posting a perfect fielding percentage, throwing out three runners.
+The sophomore played behind the plate for Central Michigan, posting a perfect fielding percentage, while throwing out three runners.
 CMU's pitching staff led the conference in strikeouts with 177 in MAC play, 60 of which were looking.

-Angela Petrovitch served as the leadoff batter for the majority of the Chippewas conference games in her senior season.
+Petrovitch served as the leadoff batter for the majority of the Chippewas' conference games during her senior season.
 The senior led the team in batting average for the entire season (.405) and hit .351 in conference play.
 Petrovitch charted a team-leading 33 hits against MAC opponents with two doubles and two triples.
 The speedy lefty scored 21 runs for CMU in conference play, drew five walks and struck out just four times, posting a .799 OPS.

 Behind the plate, Carter is one of only three catchers in the conference to earn a 1.000 fielding percentage and the only catcher who caught every MAC game to reach the achievement.

-Central Michigan will now play in the Mid-American Conference Tournament for the 15th consecutive year.
+Central Michigan will play in their 15th consecutive Mid-American Conference Tournament.
 The tournament is held in Akron, Ohio at Firestone Stadium.
-The Chippewas earned the #5 seed.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).